dotnet/AspNetCore.Docs/aspnetcore/mvc/views/partial.md

 Partial view file names often begin with an underscore (`_`).
 This naming convention isn't required, but it helps to visually differentiate partial views from views and pages.

 Razor Pages doesn't serve as a page a partial view whose file name begins with an underscore.
+The inclusion of a `@page` directive in the partial view's markup doesn't change this behavior.
 Don't rely on this behavior as a means to secure a partial view.

 ::: moniker-end